ammumeenas/liftoff-assignments-chris/P2-Project_Outline/README.md

+# **Overview** #
+I have always wanted a website for keeping tracks of few things for my vocal music class.
+So my project will be able to track  the student profile, attendance of the students, fee payments and few other functionalities that will be added gradually.

-# Project Outline
+# **Features** #

-## Overview

-My project will be an event log that will allow staff members at an organization to track public events that they offer.
-It will allow staff members to log in, and to create and edit event details such as date/time, location, title, description, number of attendees, and volunteers.

-This project was motivated by the need of a nonprofit organization that wants a way to keep track of and view historical information about their events.

-## Features

-- User login: Users will be able to log in, either by creating accounts in the system, or by using a third-party authentication provider (e.g. Google Authentication).
-All access to the site will be restricted to logged-in users.
+*The user will be able to log in either by creating accounts or a guest Log in.Once they join the class, they will have to create an account.
+The guest users will be able to checkout the class schedule.
-- Create and edit events: Users will be able to create new events in the system by entering in a mixture of required (title, date, time, etc) and optional fields (description, number of attendees, etc)
-- View recent events: Users will be able to view a listing of recent events, and by clicking on a recent event view details about that event.
-- Volunteer tracking: Users will be able to add volunteers to the system, and to assign volunteers to events.
+Guest users will be able to able to access the course materials.They can choose the preferred course from the choices available
-- Delete events: Users will be able to delete events.

-## Technologies

-- Java
-- Spring Boot
-- MySQL
-- Thymeleaf templates
-- Bootstrap
+*Once the guest users have joined the class and created the account,they can check their profile,fee payment status, No of vocal classes attended and class schedules.

+# **Tehnologies** #
+*Dotnet
+*MySql
+*Javascript

-## What I'll Have to Learn
+# **What I'll Have to Learn** #

-For the login functionality, I'll have to learn something new in either scenario.
-If I choose to use native login functionality for the site, I'll need to learn how to use the login approach outlined in the [`spring-filter-based-auth` repository](https://github.com/LaunchCodeEducation/spring-filter-based-auth).
-If I choose to use third-party authentication, I'll need to learn how to use an OAuth2 provider such as Google Authentication.

-I'll also be using test-driven development, writing tests for my code before writing the code itself.
-I don't have much experience doing this in Spring, so I'll have to learn how to use its testing capabilities.
+I may have to revise my Javascript skills  to work with the front end requirements of this project.
+I should learn more about Bootstrap in order to take care of the styling for HTML elements and CSS and some Javascript code.